giabaow/Data-Driven-Decision-Making-for-Bakery-Operations/README.md

 This project simulates the role of a **data analyst working with a small business** to transform raw data into actionable insights.

+This project analyzes sales data from three bakery locations over the period **January 2021 to Autumn 2022**.
+The dataset contains daily transaction records that enable the examination of sales performance across different products and locations.

 ---

 ## 🎯 Business Problem